Kong/kong/CONTRIBUTING.md

 ### Contributor T-shirt

-If your Pull Request to [Kong/kong](https://github.com/Kong/kong) was accepted, and it fixes a bug, adds functionality, or makes it significantly easier to use or understand Kong, congratulations!
+If your Pull Request to [Kong/kong](https://github.com/Kong/kong) was accepted, and it fixed a bug, added functionality, or made it significantly easier to use or understand Kong, congratulations!
 You are eligible to receive the very special Contributor T-shirt!
 Go ahead and fill out the [Contributors Submissions form](https://goo.gl/forms/5w6mxLaE4tz2YM0L2).